dtinth/automatron/README.md

 ![expense tracking](./images/expense_tracking.png)

 Simple expense tracking by typing in the amount + category.
 Example: 50f means ฿50 for food.
-Data is sent [to IFTTT, which records the expense in Google Sheets](https://ifttt.com/services/google_sheets).
+Data is sent to [Airtable](https://airtable.com/).

 ### transaction aggregation